-The FERPA Information Release form (PDF) must be completed by the student and submitted to the secure Registrar's file drop location if you would like your records disclosed to a 3rd party such as prospective employer, attorney, etc. By provision of this document the student is granting permission for the records to be released.
+The FERPA Information Release form (PDF) must be completed by the student and submitted to the secure One Stop file drop location if you would like your records disclosed to a 3rd party such as prospective employer, attorney, etc. By provision of this document the student is granting permission for the records to be released.

 College officials may not disclose personally identifiable information about a student nor permit inspection of their records without the student's written permission unless such action is covered by certain exceptions permitted by FERPA.
 Under the provisions of the Act, a college may disclose information about a student if it has designated that the information is "Directory Information."
 SUNY Potsdam has designated the following as Directory Information:

 - date and place of birth

 - email address

 - previous institution(s) attended

 - dates of attendance

 - enrollment status (full/part time)